spineo/ansible-aws-instance/README.md

   python version = 2.7.10 (default, Jul 15 2017, 17:16:57) [GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.31)]v
 ```

-In addition to Ansible we will use _boto_ which is specific to the AWS EC2 access.
-First install:
+In addition to Ansible we will use _boto_, a Python interface to AWS implementing the EC2 modules API (installation shown below):
 ```
 pip install boto
 Collecting boto